Gladio: the swift sword of NATO

 So what was Gladio’s operational structure?
 After all, an attack by Warsaw Pact forces, a structure for which NATO was supposed to be the counterpart, never took place.

-In spite of this, it had over a hundred secret sizable depots of ammunition, weapons, explosives and funds within the so-called Nasco network.
+Despite this, it had over a hundred secret sizable depots of ammunition, weapons, explosives, and funds within the so-called Nasco network.
 Such a large infrastructure would have been sufficient for at least several thousand active or dormant agents, Gladio, however, officially had only a few hundred members.
-Despite a certain degree of secrecy, and the recognition of Gladio as ‘only’ one of the organisations within the NATO Stay behind structure, the traces and traces left by it are present in the darkest pages of the Italian Republic of the second half of the 20th century.
+Despite a certain degree of secrecy, and the recognition of Gladio as ‘only’ one of the organisations within the NATO Stay behind structure, the traces, and traces left by it are present in the darkest pages of the Italian Republic of the second half of the 20th century.

 The aforementioned Vincenzo Vinciguerra, when questioned about the Peteano massacre, stated that